Health-Economics-in-R/QALY/README.md

 ## Motivation
-In cost-utility analyses the most commonly used unit of health is the QALY.
+In cost-utility analyses arguably the most commonly used unit of health outcome is the QALY.
-The are others, most notably the diability-adjusted life-year (DALY), but these are not so ubiquitous.
+There are others, most notably the diability-adjusted life-year (DALY).
-Calculation of QALY consists of time and utility components.
+Calculation of QALYs consist of time and utility components.
-Time may be some predefined time horizon or an individuals excess life time.
+Time may be some predefined time horizon or an individual's excess life time.
 The utilities are health preference measures scaled between 0 and 1.
-These can be derived from such things as patient recorded outcome measures (PROMs) using surveys such as EuroQol-5D (EQ-5D) or the Short Form-36D/Short Form-6D (SF-6D).
+These can be derived from such things as patient recorded outcome measures (PROMs), using surveys such as EuroQol-5D (EQ-5D) or the Short Form-36D/Short Form-6D (SF-6D).
 Co-morbidities, requiring some combining of utilities, may also be required.

 QALY calculation in cost-effectiveness analyses is often done in an ad-hoc, project-by-project way.
-The aim of this package is to standardise the calculations and provide an easy-to-use suite of functions for the most common operations involving QALYs.
+The aim of this package is to standardise these calculations and provide an easy-to-use suite of functions for the most common operations involving QALYs.

 ## Basic example